 Anybody aspiring to become a pediatric nurse must, at the very start of their career, obtain a Bachelor of Science in Nursing degree, so make sure that you do just this.
-Doing so will provide you with not only the education in nursing principles, nutrition and anatomy that you need to do your job, but also the stamp of approval that states that you know what you’re talking about.
+Doing so will provide you with not only the education in nursing principles, nutrition, and anatomy that you need to do your job but also the stamp of approval that states that you know what you’re talking about.

-To make the jump into the specific strand of nursing that is pediatric practitioner, you have to then earn a PNP-PC degree, such as the degree which is offered by the Houston Baptist University nursing program.
+To make the jump into the specific strand of nursing that is pediatric practitioner, you have to earn a PNP-PC degree, such as the degree which is offered by the Houston Baptist University nursing program.
 Such a program will allow you to indulge in industry-aligned, competency-based education that’ll teach you everything you need to know about what it takes to be a nurse of children.

 Get certified and licensed

-All nurses, pediatric or not, have to become certified and licensed in the field of professional nursing if they want to get started with their career.
+All nurses, pediatric or not, have to become certified and licensed in the field of professional nursing if they want to get started with their careers.
 In order to follow your specific pathway, however, you have to have specialty certifications that are only offered by the Pediatric Nursing Certification Board (PNCB).
 These certifications include Acute Care (CPNP-AC) and Mental Health Specialist (PMHS).

 Start your practitioner work

 After earning your degrees and getting your certifications and licenses, it’s time to start your practitioner work.
 To do this, you have to seek out roles within pediatric departments, be it in a hospital, a children’s clinic or any other health organization.
 More often than not, employers will want to see at least two years of such work on your resume, meaning you will have a lot of time to get used to what is demanded of you in your chosen profession before you start earning in regards to it.